-@Raw indicates a type that contains partially-initialized object.
-The this variable has a raw type during the execution of the constructor; when the constructor exits, the object is fully initialized.
+@Raw indicates a type that contains a partially-initialized object (and is never null).
+The this variable has a raw type during the execution of the constructor; when all fields are initialized, the object is fully initialized and this has the type @Raw.
 Section 3.1.1 explains how the @Raw annotation is related to nullness checking.